Entanglement percolation in random quantum networks: Conclusions

 \section{Conclusions}

 We have generalized the entanglement percolation protocol in quantum networks to the more realistic scenario in which the degree of entanglement between nodes is randomly distributed.
-Assuming a distribution of states with random Schmidt coefficients we have found that only the average value of the initial entanglement is important for classical entanglement percolation, mapping again the problem to the classical percolation transition.
+Assuming a distribution of states with random Schmidt coefficients, we have found that only the average value of the initial entanglement is important for random classical entanglement percolation (RCEP), mapping again the problem to the classical percolation transition.
 By applying, instead, the quantum entanglement percolation protocol we found that random quantum networks yield different results than before.
-Surprisingly, we have shown that with these realistic scenario, quantum local operations are disadvantageous for entanglement distribution.
-This means that, with random state quantum networks the classical entanglement percolation (CEP) protocol performs better than the quantum one (QEP).
-We conjecture that for ``noisy'' networks the CEP protocol is the best possible protocol for entanglement distribution using LOCC.
+We have shown that, in this realistic scenario (RQEP), the efficiency of quantum local operations degrades as the width of the input SCP distribution increases, while RCEP depends only on the mean SCP.
+As a consequence, for sufficiently broad distributions, RCEP can outperform the corresponding RQEP protocol.
+We conjecture that, in sufficiently high-variance random quantum networks, RCEP is the optimal LOCC protocol for entanglement distribution.

 Applying this framework to the multipartite case might be promising, as the non-random model shows a big improvement over the bipartite case.
 This is done by mapping the hypergraph representation into a bipartite graph and then analyzing node percolation of the said graph \cite{2010perseguers}.
 A true full hypergraph percolation theory is still being investigated \cite{2023bianconi}.
-Another approach, called concurrence percolation \cite{2021meng, 2022malik, 2023meng, 2025nath} has also been showing promising results and this generalization can be applied to that framework as well.
-Still, whether it exist a minimum amount of initial entanglement needed in order to achieve a perfect long distance entanglement is still unknown.
+Another approach, called concurrence (and negativity \cite{2026zhao}) percolation \cite{2021meng, 2022malik, 2023meng, 2025nath} has also been showing promising results and this generalization can be applied to that framework as well.
+Still, whether there exists a minimum amount of initial entanglement needed in order to achieve a perfect long-distance entanglement is still unknown.